-March is Colon Cancer Awareness Month, as it has been since 2000.
+Not having dinner ready because you didn't make it to the grocery store is one thing, but delaying a screening for preventable cancer is a much more serious procrastination.
 Colon cancer is the second leading cause of cancer-related death in the United States.
-The average risk is 1 in 20, however, if you have a first degree (mother, father, sister or brother) family member with colon cancer, that risk can double or even triple.
+On average, 1 in 20 people are diagnosed with colon cancer at some point in their lives.
+Still, if you have a first degree (mother, father, sister or brother) family member with colon cancer, that risk can double or even triple.